rwxrob/notes/Fitness/2025 annual plan.md

 *At the end of May I changed my main [long term cycling goal](Long%20term%20cycling%20goals.md) to complete Bike Nonstop US in under 30 days with 7 hours of sleep per day and biking mostly during the day for safety reasons.
 Before it was competing in Gran Fondo Nationals.
 Many of the short-term fitness goals overlap but not all.
+The most important change is that I'm removing any and all strength and intensity training and replacing it with volume and yoga to create a body that can maintain ultra-distance comfort in the saddle.

 Season goals: